-CIS 124 Introduction to Computer Concepts and Applications (3 Hours) nbsp;
+CIS 124 Introduction to Computer Concepts and Applications (3 Hours) The CIS 124 Introduction to Computer Concepts and Applications (3 Hours)

 In this introductory, non-technical computer course, students will learn through hands-on assignments to use current computer technologies to enhance personal and professional productivity.
 This includes current and emerging computer and Internet technologies, as well as desktop and web-based business applications.
 Students will learn strategies for evaluating the validity, legitimacy, and productivity potential of future technologies as they emerge, as well as how to assess the privacy risks associated with each.
 3 hrs. lecture/wk.